 In an age of endless information, every self-help guru will give you his or her take on how to live a happy and fulfilling life, but if there is one thing that unifies all these men of knowledge in their words, it’s the the practice of meditation.

 Meditation is slowly seeping into the public consciousness of the western world and is being acknowledged as one of the most important disciplines to master in life.

 "An unexamined life is a life not worth living" - Aristotle

 Personally, meditation has changed my life completely.

-After discovering meditation for the first time, and with it the ability to look inside myself and witness myself as I truly am in the moment - a transformation initiated that eventually turned me into a better athlete, and more importantly - A better person.
+After discovering meditation for the first time, and with it the ability to examine my thoughts - a transformation initiated that eventually turned me into a better athlete, and more importantly - A better person.

-Meditation is the cornerstone to a healthy, conscious lifestyle, and my personal experience has taught that it is in fact the "glue" that binds absolutely every discipline in life together.
+Meditation is the cornerstone to a healthy, conscious lifestyle, and in my personal experience it is the "glue" binding every discipline in life together.